dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-client-setup-in-microsoft-intune.md

 2. Go to the folder *%programfiles%\Microsoft\OnlineManagement\Common*

-3. Run the following command - **ProvisioningUtil.exe /UninstallAgents /MicrosoftIntune**
+3. Run the following command ``ProvisioningUtil.exe /UninstallAgents /MicrosoftIntune``

 ### Client installation error codes
 The following table describes error codes that are displayed in **Alerts** if client software installation fails.
 It includes suggestions for resolving the problem that is represented by each error code.